-Classes are held in the Community Rooms at Willy East and Willy West.
+Classes are held in the Community Rooms at Willy East and Willy West and at the Lakeview Public Library next door to Willy North.
 Our Community Room classrooms are vibrant, mixed-use spaces that are used for classes, meetings, private rentals, and as an art gallery to showcase local artists.

 We have a wide variety of offerings taught by our own Co-op staff and occasionally other area food and nutrition experts.
 Prices and topics vary to accommodate a wide variety of skill levels, ages, and incomes.
 See the listing of current classes available.

 Unless otherwise specified in the description of the event, registration for events that Willy Street Co-op cancels will be refunded in full.
 Individuals who wish to cancel their registration for events must contact Customer Service with 72 hours notice to receive a full refund.
 No refunds will be given for cancellations within 72 hours of an event.
 In order to cover costs incurred, there are absolutely no exceptions to the Refund Policy.

 How to Register

 Stop by the Customer Service desk to register in person, or you can register over the phone with a credit card by calling Willy East at (608) 251-6776, Willy West at (608) 284-7800, or Willy North at (608) 709-5445.